| | BiographyLEE CUESTA reveals his

 series, first published in June and July of 1998.
 Cuesta provided

 not only the articles, but also the photographs.
+Cuesta received his first international assignment even before

 graduating with his degree in journalism.
 He traveled to Thessaloniki,